Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

 run the requested file (tests or the project itseld) - names will be determined later.

-* **Note:** This project is part of the Python Programming Course at the Weizmann institute of science.
+* **Note:** This project is part of the Python Programming Course at the Weizmann Institute of Science.

 You can view the course repository here: https://github.com/Code-Maven/wis-python-course-2026-03